Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/_instructions/GazeElectric/Creating the website template.md

 ![[templateImagesDirectory.png]]

-Find a logo online (make sure it's licsenced as Creative Commons), generate one, or use this provided logo.
+Find a logo online (make sure it's licensed as Creative Commons), generate one, or use this provided logo.

 ![[_Certificate III E Course/WebDev/_instructions/GazeElectric/_images/logo.png]]